nvdungx/nvdungx.github.io/_posts/2024-02-26-Adaptive-AUTOSAR.md

 </figure>
 <hr/>

-**`Adaptive Platform Core`**: provide functionality for initialization and de-initialization of the AUTOSAR Runtime for Adaptive Applications as well as termination of Processes.
+**`Adaptive Platform Core`**: provide functionality for `initialization` and `de-initialization` of the AUTOSAR Runtime for Adaptive Applications as well as termination of Processes.
-- defines set of common data types used by multiple Functional Clusters as part of their public interfaces.
+- defines set of `common data types` used by multiple Functional Clusters as part of their public interfaces.
-- provides global initialization and shutdown functions that initialize respectively de-initialize data structures and threads of the AUTOSAR Runtime for Adaptive Applications.
+- provides `global initialization and shutdown functions` that initialize respectively de-initialize data structures and threads of the AUTOSAR Runtime for Adaptive Applications.
-- general error handling, operation for abnormal termination of processes.
+- general `error handling`, operation for abnormal termination of processes.

 <hr/>

 **`Operating System Interface`**: provide functionality for implementing multi-threaded real-time embedded applications and corresponds to the POSIX PSE51 profile
 > TBD: unclear, direct call from C namespace or additional wrapper layer code, any additional manage logic required?
 <figure>
   <img src="/assets/img/blogs/2024_02_27/OS Interface.png" alt="OS Interface">
   <figcaption>OS Interface</figcaption>